URL Rewriting

 </dispatch>

-In this example there's no forwarding action except for the view So the request will be handled by the servlet engine the normal way.
-The response is then passed to XSLTServlet.
+In this example there are no forwarding actions except for the view, so the request will be handled by the servlet engine in the default way.
+The response is then passed to the XSLTServlet.
 A new HTTP POST request is created whose body is set to the response data of the previous step.
-XSLTServlet gets the path to the stylesheet from the request attribute xslt.stylesheet and applies it to the data.
+The XSLTServlet gets the path to the stylesheet from the request attribute xslt.stylesheet and applies it to the provided data.

 If any step in the pipeline generates an error or returns an HTTP status code >= 400, the pipeline processing stops and the response is send back to the client immediately.
 The same happens if the first step returns with an HTTP status 304 (NOT MODIFIED), which indicates that the client can use the version it has cached.

 We can also pass a request through more than one view.
-The following fragment applies two stylesheets in sequence:
+The following document applies two stylesheets in sequence:

 <dispatch xmlns="http://exist.sourceforge.net/NS/exist">

-<!-- query results are passed to XSLT servlet via request attribute -->
+<!-- NOTE: query results are passed to XSLT servlet via a request attribute -->

 <view>